wwWallet/wallet-docs/docs/development-environment-setup/01-getting-started.md

 The ecosystem is located at the directory `~/wallet-ecosystem`

-## Case 2: Development on docker containers (for computers with ARM CPU architecture)
+## Case 2: Development on docker containers

 ### Prerequisites